apache/flink/docs/setup/config.md

 - `yarn.taskmanager.env.` Similar to the configuration prefix about, this prefix allows setting custom environment variables for the TaskManager processes.

+- `yarn.application-master.port` (Default: 0, which lets the OS choose an ephemeral port) With this configuration option, users can specify a port, a range of ports or a list of ports for the Application Master (and JobManager) RPC port.
+By default we recommend using the default value (0) to let the operating system choose an appropriate port.
+In particular when multiple AMs are running on the same physical host, fixed port assignments prevent the AM from starting.

+For example when running Flink on YARN on an environment with a restrictive firewall, this option allows specifying a range of allowed ports.

 ## High Availability Mode